What is a Digital marketing competitive analysis?

 This can then be converted into a competitor analysis report to help you make an informed decision on your marketing strategy.

-How Often Should I Perform a Competitor Analysis in marketing?
+How Often Should I Perform a Competitor Analysis in digital marketing strategy?

-Keeping up-to-date with what they’re doing will not only give you an advantage but also help create strategies for your own business.
-Why do a competitor analysis should be evident now?
+Keeping up-to-date with what they’re doing will give you an advantage and help create strategies for your own business.

 How Blue Moxie can help you with your competitive analysis and other Digital marketing tactics.